 Unearth the source of each strength.
-A loyal customer base, for instance, may be tied to a star employee or executive — say a CEO with a high regional profile and a multitude of community contacts.
+A loyal customer base, for instance, may be tied to a star employee or executive — say, a CEO with a high regional profile and many community contacts.
 In such a case, it’s important to consider what you’d do if that person suddenly left the business.

 You can evaluate weaknesses relative to your competitors as well.
 Let’s say metrics indicate customer recognition of your brand is increasing, but you’re still up against a name-brand competitor.
 Is that a battle you can win?
 Every business has its Achilles’ heel — some have several.
 Identify yours so you can correct them.

 For example, imagine a transportation service that notices a growing demand for food deliveries in its operational area.
-The company could allocate vehicles and hire drivers to deliver food, thereby gaining an entirely new revenue stream.
+The company could allocate vehicles and hire drivers to deliver food, thereby gaining a new revenue stream.

 Threats.
 The last step in the analysis is spotting unfavorable conditions that might prevent your business from achieving its goals.
-Threats might come from a decline in the economy, adverse technological changes, increased competition or tougher regulation.
+Threats might come from economic decline, adverse technological changes, increased competition, or tougher regulation.

 Going back to our previous example, that transportation service would have to consider whether its technological infrastructure could support the rigorous demands of the app-based food-delivery industry.
-It would also need to assess the risk of regulatory challenges of engaging independent contractors to serve as drivers.
+It also needs to assess the risk of regulatory challenges of engaging independent contractors to serve as drivers.